The braking system operates from an AL-KO 'overrun' type coupling on the towing frame.

 A standard 7-pin (12N) lighting socket is also required; the 7-pin socket should be mounted within 6" of the tow ball.
 When the towing frame is attached to the car and the motorhome, and plugged in, the required lighting on the car is powered by the motorhome.

-Fitted systems include a number plate showing the registration number of the towing vehicle.
+Customers are required to supply their own number plate showing the correct registration number of the towing vehicle.

 Clean, quick, and easy to use.